canonical/pebble/README.md

         # group and group-id are specified, the group's GID must match group-id.
         group-id: <gid>

+        # (Optional) Working directory to run command in.
+By default, the
+        # command is run in the service manager's current directory.
+        working-dir: <directory>

         # (Optional) Defines what happens when the service exits with a zero
         # exit code.
 Possible values are: "restart" (default) which restarts
         # the service after the backoff delay, "shutdown" which shuts down and